Blue Bells Model School: House system

 Each house is under the charge of a House Mister/Mistress along with House Captains and Prefects.
-Inter-House competitions are organized.
+Inter-House competitions are organized house wise wherein students from each house compete against each other's house to make their house win.

 Location and area

 The school is located in sector 4, Gurugram.
 It is an area of 5 acres.
 Daily New Activities Are Planned On the Basis of specified curriculum & CCE pattern practices.